The Navigation Service

 Use position readings to determine the GPS coordinates of an object in 3D space or its position in the geographic coordinate system (GCS).
 These position readings reflect the absolute position of components.

-To get a position, configure a capable movement sensor on your robot.
+To get a position, configure a capable movement sensor on your machine.

 Then use the movement sensor API’s GetPosition()